bronson/miab-smoketest/README.md

 Quick hack to see how hard it is to write a service monitor in rspec.

-*UPDATE:* it's not too hard, and the syntax is kind of nice, but it's not currently a good fit.
-For example, if it fails to connect to an imap server, it should then skip ALL imap-related tests.
+_UPDATE:_ it's not too hard, and the syntax is kind of nice, but it's not currently a good fit.
+For example, if it fails to connect to an imap server, it should then skip *all* imap-related tests.
 This is completely at odds with what rspec wants to do.

 It might be worth writing an rspec extension where any test failure